moviemasher/angular-moviemasher/README.md

 - `docker stop moviemasher_rb`
 - `docker rm moviemasher_rb`

 The project also includes several docker-compose files in version 2 format, so you might need to update your Docker installation in order to utilize them.
-The simplest does what the commands above do, after download the repository and `cd` into its project directory and execute:
+The simplest does what the commands above do - after downloading the repository `cd` into the *config/docker/production* directory and execute:
-- `docker-compose --file config/docker/production/production.yml up -d`
+- `docker-compose up -d`

 To stop and remove the containers:
-- `docker-compose --file config/docker/production/production.yml down -v`
+- `docker-compose down -v`

 See Developer Setup below for several other helpful docker-compose files.